40 years of history

 2006: Foundation of JAM Switzerland

-Inspired by Peter’s work, the JAM Switzerland (now Switzerland ForAfrika) is founded by Matthias Tobler and the Bärtsch couple.
+Inspired by Peter Pretorius’ work, JAM Switzerland (now Switzerland ForAfrika) was founded by Matthias Tobler and the Bärtsch couple.

-In 2006, Matthias Tobler from Switzerland got to know Peter Pretorius and the work of JAM International during a trip to Africa.
-Matthias was deeply moved when he heard about the plight of countless people.
-JAM’s effective approach to hunger inspired him.
-At the age of 26, Matthias founded the organization JAM Switzerland together with Anni and Florian Bärtsch to work as a partner organization with JAM International for the vision “Helping Africa help itself”.
+In 2006, Matthias Tobler from Switzerland met Peter Pretorius and learned about JAM International during a trip to Africa.
+He was deeply moved by the suffering he witnessed and by JAM’s effective approach to combating hunger.
+Motivated by this experience, Matthias—then 26 years old—founded JAM Switzerland together with Anni and Florian Bärtsch.
+The organization was established as a partner of JAM International with the shared vision: “Helping Africa help itself.”

 2006